 Jaljaladhuri, Rolpa

-As the prevalent story goes, long before Magar, adolescents named Karmapal and Dharmapal used to go chasing together.
-One night they both had dreams in which the divine beings Baju and Varah told Karmapal and Dharmapala, ‘Shoot your bolts in the bearing that the downpours, the winds, and the mists move.’
+As the prevalent story goes, long before Magar, adolescents named Karmapal and Dharmapal used to chase together.
+One night, they both had dreams in which Baju and Varah’s divine beings told Karmapal and Dharmapala, ‘Shoot your bolts in the bearing that the downpours, the winds, and the mists move.’
 When they did, enormous snakes were executed, and the Jhyrabi River altered its course from east to west.
 After this, Baju, Varah, and the girl of the Satsalle god could live there gently.

 Baju and Varah are worshiped as the watchman divinities of the Magar in Rolpa.
 Consistently amid Jestha Poornima and Janai Poornima, three-day fairs are held at these sanctuaries, and sheep and goats are relinquished.